 Under these different contracts the Government provides a brief called the scope of works and technical criteria.
 This brief includes a section on urban design requirements, together with the relevant urban design guidelines.
-Compliance with design scope, including urban design, is reviewed throughout the contract with the assistance of the Centre for Urban Design.
+Compliance with design scope, including urban design, is reviewed throughout the contract with the assistance of the Urban Design Roads and Waterways team.